 School staff may become aware of warning signs which indicate a student is experiencing difficulties that may lead to thoughts of self-harm or suicide.
-These warning signs should always be taken seriously and be referred to the DSLs to ensure that the underlying issues and emotional distress are thoroughly investigated.
-The necessary emotional support must be given in order to minimise any greater risk.
+These warning signs should always be taken seriously and staff observing any of these warning signs should seek further advice from the DSL.